paridaMamat/ft_linear_regression/README.md

 ![My Animation](animation.gif)

-##Notes
+## Notes
-   -Ensure data.csv exists in the same directory and contains valid data.
+   - Ensure data.csv exists in the same directory and contains valid data.

-   -The training script uses min-max normalization for stability during gradient descent.
+   - The training script uses min-max normalization for stability during gradient descent.

-   -The final parameters are unnormalized before saving to make prediction more interpretable.
+   - The final parameters are unnormalized before saving to make prediction more interpretable.